ChrstphrHll/npc_gen/students/Jamie Kesefehon.md

 # Jamie Kesefehon
 ---
 ### Description
-- Gnome Sorcerer from Shadesburry Initiative
+- Gnome Sorcerer from Aldercrown Empire
 - 1st year Diplomacy student in Alderden
-- long wavy platinum hair that's messy, Pale Gray eyes, and Fair skin
+- shoulder length curly brunette hair that's plain, Pale Gray eyes, and Fair skin
 - Is Simple and Offhand, and has Spiritualism as their ideal

 ### Organizations